 The trail going to Wind Cave is rated as a moderate hike.
 As you hike the trail, the views around the canyon are breathtaking and there are several areas to stop where you can rest for a while and enjoy the scenery.

 The end of the trail stops on top of the cave roof.
 And as you enter the cave, you will be pleasured to a window like of the view of the canyon.
-One side of the cave ceiling is open that lets you enjoy the natural sky light.
+One side of the cave ceiling is open which lets you enjoy the natural skylight.

 Mammoth Cave is hailed as one of the biggest lava tubes in all of Utah with over 2,200 ft of passage and is approximately .25 miles long.
 According to its history, the Mammoth Cave is said to be formed by cooling lava and water less than 2,000 years ago but due to its moisture and an elevation of 8,050 ft above sea level, the Mammoth Cave stays breezy all year round.

 To reach the cave, you need to climb under a gate to enter the cave and it is pitch black that is why it is highly recommended that you bring high-quality flashlights.
 There are four chambers that you need to encounter when entering the cave.
 The first chamber will start out big and open.
 But, as you trek all the way down to the end, the chamber gets tighter and narrower leading up to the exit.
 So if you are having heath problems, entering the cave may not be the best option for you.